ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 To get the {{site.data.keyword.databases-for-postgresql}} deployment up and minimize your downtime, check the **Skip Initial Backup** option, which makes the deployment available more quickly.
 You can start an on-demand backup after promotion is finished.

-You can either perform the promotion by using the UI of your deployment, the promotion button is on the _Settings_ tab, in the _Replication_ section.
+You can either perform the promotion by using the UI of your deployment, the promotion button is on the _Read Replicas_ tab, in the _Promote Read-Only Replica_ section.

 If you want to stick with using the CLI, you can use the [`ibmcloud cdb read-replica-promote`](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#read-replica-promote) command.
 ```